knassen/personal-tech/README.md

 set up originally.
 However, you can see how things used to be done.

 I hope you will find a few things here that are worthwhile.
-And maybe they will give you some ideas.
+And maybe they will give you some ideas for utilities over your own.
 I still use some of these programs.